-The City shall provide, at no cost to the employee, term life insurance in the amount of \$100,000.
+The City shall provide, at no cost to the employee, term life insurance in the amount of \$100,000 to all full-time employees and eligible regular part-time employees.

-Additionally, in lieu of employees participating in the State Disability Insurance Program, the City shall provide long-term disability insurance for employees, which benefits are equal to or exceed those provided under State Disability Insurance.
+Additionally, in lieu of the employees participating in the State Disability Insurance Program, the City shall provide long-term disability insurance for employees, which benefits are equal to or exceed those provided under State Disability Insurance.